-An SSH key is shared by EC2 instances with different levels of access
+EC2 instance SSH key should not be shared between instances with different access permissions

-An EC2 instance that is accessible from the public Internet shares an SSH key with an instance that has administrative privileges.
-You should create unique SSH keys for each system to ensure that an attacker cannot gain administrative access by compromising the publicly accessible instance.
+You have one or more public EC2 instances that share an SSH key with another instance that has administrative privileges.
+Create unique SSH keys for each system to ensure that an attacker cannot gain administrative access by compromising the public instance.

 Change your instance configurations so that public instances use ssh keys which are different from those used by instances with administrative privileges.

-- You can read more about managing SSH keys on EC2 instances at this link
+- You can read more about managing SSH keys on EC2 instances at (AWS) Managing SSH Access

 Review each link for further information on their respective topics.